mapgears/scribeui/README.markdown

 ScribeUI is an application to create mapfiles with many scale levels.

-To get the latest release, clone this repo and then checkout tags/v0.5
+To get the latest **release**, clone this repo and then checkout tags/v0.5

 *If you are updating from a previous version, please follow the migration instructions at the end of this document before checking out.*

 Automated install using Makefile
 ------------
+**Note** Checkout master to have this option available, as it is not yet available in any release.

 You can use the Makefile to automatically setup ScribeUI for you, simply run:

         sudo make download_deps